 Various Types of Vocalizations

-Dealing with Separation Anxiety can be extremely frustrating for owners and cause a huge mental and physical toll on the dog.
-Here are a few tips to help avoid the chance that your dog may develop Separation Anxiety.
+Dealing with Separation Anxiety can be very frustrating for owners and cause a huge mental and physical toll on the dog.
+Here are some tips to help prevent your dog from developing Separation Anxiety.

 Try to exercise your dog before you plan to leave.
-For safely reasons it is suggested that you remain with your dog for 30 minutes after the exercise period.
+For safety reasons, it is suggested that you remain with your dog for 30 minutes after the exercise period.
 Providing appropriate physical and mental stimulation will help your dog overcome potential anxiety.

 “Down and Stay”

 By teaching a “Down and Stay” behaviour to your Furry Friend you can build their confidence.
 They will no longer feel the need to panic when they are alone.
 Slowly build up the distance you are away from them until eventually, you are leaving the house.